-Trigger points are often small patches of tightly contracted muscle, which causes a cut off of the blood supply leading to discomfort and pain.
-Trigger points can cause direct pain, complicate injuries and mimic other problems (referring pain elsewhere in the body).
-Apart from pain, trigger points may cause numbness, tingling, weakness, or lack of normal range of movement.
+Trigger points are hyperirritable knots or bands of tissue within skeletal muscle or fascia.
+Which often occur in tightly contracted muscle.
+This causes a reduction of the local blood supply leading to discomfort and pain.
+Trigger Points can complicate injuries and mimic other problems.
+As well as pain, trigger points may cause numbness, tingling, weakness, or a lack of a normal range of movement.